tjfulle/matmodlab/source/material/overview.rst

 Materials: Introduction
 #######################

-Material constitutive models provide the material's the complete mechanical response.
+Material constitutive models provide the material's complete mechanical response.
 In other words, given the current mechanical state and an increment in deformation, the material model returns

 * the updated stress,
 * the material stiffness, and